intake/intake/docs/source/data-packages.rst

 1. Identifying a dataset, which can be accessed via a URL or included directly as one or more files in the package.

+2. Creating a package containing:

+   * an intake catalog file
-2. Creating a package containing an intake catalog file, meta.yaml (description of the data, version, requirements, etc.) and a script to copy the data.
+   * a ``meta.yaml`` file (description of the data, version, requirements, etc.)
+   * a script to copy the data

-3. Building the package using the command conda build.
+3. Building the package using the command ``conda build``.

 4. Uploading the package to a package repository such as `Anaconda Cloud <https://anaconda.org>`_ or your own private repository.